cubesystems/releaf/docs/documentation/controllers/index.md

 end
 ```

 Note that a text search feature is provided by Releaf, and there is no need to override the `resources` method just for that.
-See [Customizing search](search.html) for more on how it works.
+See [Using search](search.html) for more on how it works.

 ## Changing the number of items displayed per page